ikyih/Sneaky_Sasquatch_modding/README.md

 ## Making mods

-Today i'm gonna tell you how to make mods!
+Today I'm gonna tell you how to make mods!

 Step 1: Get a windows computer (ignore how wierd this is).

-Step 2: Download [UABEA](https://github.com/nesrak1/UABEA) on the windows computer (and yes it doesn't work in wine).
+Step 2: Download [UABEA](https://github.com/nesrak1/UABEA) on the Windows computer (and no, it doesn't work in Wine).

-Step 3: Send your copy of Sneaky Sasquatch to the windows computer.
+Step 3: Send your copy of Sneaky Sasquatch to the Windows computer.

 Step 4: Open and mess with any of the files at /Sasquatch.app/Contents/Resources/Data/ in UABEA.